Skip to main content

 22 November 2021

-Of course, there is no single answer to that question, because whether BI cover is worth taking out depends on the nature and circumstances of individual businesses.
+There is no single answer to that question.
+The value of BI cover depends on the nature and circumstances of each individual business.

 What is business interruption insurance?

-Business interruption insurance is a cover designed to help defend your business and its finances if a serious incident – for instance a serious fire or flood affecting your business premises – disrupts its ability to trade as normal.3
+Business interruption insurance is designed to help protect your business and its finances in the event of a serious incident.
+For instance, a major fire or flood affecting your premises can disrupt your ability to trade normally.3

-You can read about business interruption insurance here, but generally speaking it is a policy that businesses will buy alongside insurances like business premises cover.
-In that scenario property insurance will help with the cost of reinstating premises and other assets after an insured incident, while BI will step in to replace lost revenue or profit while the business gets back to normal.2
+You can read about business interruption insurance here.
+However, generally speaking it is a policy that businesses will buy alongside insurances like business premises cover.
+In that scenario, property insurance will help with the cost of reinstating premises and other assets after an insured incident.
+While BI will step in to replace lost revenue or profit while the business gets back to normal.2

 Business interruption insurance and Brexit

-However, that may be a misguided strategy, since most BI policies simply will not cover Brexit risks.
-SMEs may assume they can claim loss of revenue due to Brexit-related issues under their business interruption cover, but that is often not the case.
-For instance, if the loss is due to an issue affecting a supplier, a successful claim would depend on the supplier having suffered property damage – not something that would be caused by Brexit.
+But that may be a misguided strategy, since most BI policies simply will not cover Brexit risks.
+SMEs may assume they can claim loss of revenue due to Brexit-related issues under their business interruption cover.
+However, that is often not the case.
+For instance, if the loss is due to an issue affecting a supplier, a successful claim would depend on the supplier having suffered property damage.
+This type of damage is not something that would be caused by Brexit.

 Business interruption insurance may be able to cover businesses in certain cases, but not without the addition of specific extensions.
 These extensions could cover issues like trade disruption and loss of key suppliers.

-That said, even though BI is not usually the right cover for Brexit risks, decisions about whether to take out cover should look at a broader range of issues – for many businesses, it could still make the difference between survival or failure after a serious insured incident.
+Even though BI is not typically the right cover for Brexit risks, decisions about whether to take out coverage should consider a broader range of issues.
+For many businesses, having this insurance could make the difference between survival and failure.
+This is especially true after a serious insured incident.

 So, is business interruption insurance worth it?

-As pointed out above, decisions around whether to take out BI comes down to the risks a business is faced with and the potential impact if something were to go badly wrong.
+As mentioned above, decisions about whether to take out BI insurance depend on the risks a business faces.
+They also consider the potential impact if something were to go badly wrong.

-By way of example, let’s say a high street store, sharing a property alongside other businesses with residential flats above, suffered a serious fire leaving the building badly damaged and need of lengthy repairs.
+For example, let’s say a high street store, shares a property with other businesses and has residential flats above.
+If it suffers a serious fire, the building may be left badly damaged and in need of lengthy repairs.

 So, when considering whether BI insurance is worth it, you need to think about the most serious incidents that could affect your business.
 If a fire destroyed your premises, could you carry on trading?
 Would your income be significantly affected?
 What costs might you incur that wouldn’t be covered by your property insurance?
 And how long might it take you to recover?

-If you think an incident of that kind might seriously affect revenue or profit, or even threaten the survival of the business, then it may be worth taking a closer look at loss of profit, or BI insurance.
+An incident of that kind might seriously affect revenue or profit, or even threaten the survival of the busines.
+In this case it may be worth taking a closer look at loss of profit, or BI insurance.

 1. marshcommercial.co.uk/business-interruption-insurance